 Completed in 1984, our athletics/physical education/convention center features several classrooms, faculty offices, and recreational facilities for university, church, and community groups, providing space for various educational, cultural, civic and religious events.
 The building was named in memory of George and Annie Dail Kornegay in 2005.

-The Lois K. Murphy Regional Center serves as a dining and meeting facility for the campus and the community.
-A gift of Wendell H. Murphy and members of the Murphy family in honor of their mother, the center was completed in 1993 and houses the Alumni Dining Hall, the President's Room, the Hennessee Room, and the Student Center.
+The Holmes and Lois K. Murphy Regional Center serves as a dining and meeting facility for the campus and the community.
+A gift of Wendell H. Murphy and members of the Murphy family in honor of their mother and father, the center was completed in 1993 and houses the Alumni Dining Hall, the President's Room, the Hennessee Room, and the Student Center.

 Moore Williams Fieldhouse